Confused by some of the DO-IT lingo? Here's a dictionary of some DO-IT terms.

 Phase I Scholar (fâz- wûn- sköl'ér) n.
-A high school student from the time he/she is accepted into the DO-IT Scholars program through the completion of his/her first Summer Study at the University of Washington.
+A high school student from the time they are accepted into the DO-IT Scholars program through the completion of his/her first Summer Study at the University of Washington.

 Phase II Scholar (fâz- too- sköl'ér) n.
-A Phase I graduate who continues his/her DO-IT participation through the second Summer Study at the University of Washington.
+A Phase I graduate who continues their DO-IT participation through the second Summer Study at the University of Washington.

 Phase III Scholar (fâz- three- sköl'ér) n.
-A Phase II graduate who retains this title until he/she attends college and becomes a DO-IT Ambassador.
+A Phase II graduate who retains this title until they attend college and becomes a DO-IT Ambassador.